17th July 2024

 If you work within an institution’s international offices, admissions, student support, accommodations or marketing departments, ICEF Academy’s Introduction to International Education Course will provide you with further insights into the international student journey and stakeholders involved at every stage.

-2. Parents, Guardians, Family and Friends:
+2. Parents, Guardians, Family and Friends

 3. Agents and Counsellors